-Occupational Therapy is a rehabilitation profession, which can be characterized by the models of rehabilitation science articulated by the American Occupational Therapy Association (Moyers & Dale, 2007), the World Health Organization’s International Classification of Functioning, Disability and Health (ICF) (2001), and the National Center for Medical Rehabilitation Research of the National Institutes of Health (Pope & Tarlov, 1991).
-The major goal of Occupational Therapy, as defined by the scope of practice, is to optimize occupational performance within the context of a client’s cultural, personal, physical, social, temporal and virtual environments (AOTA, 2008).
+Occupational Therapy is a rehabilitation profession, which can be characterized by the models of rehabilitation science articulated by the American Occupational Therapy Association (Moyers & Dale, 2007), the World Health Organization’s International Classification of Functioning, Disability and Health (2001), and the National Center for Medical Rehabilitation Research of the National Institutes of Health.
+The major goal of Occupational Therapy, as defined by the scope of practice, is to optimize occupational performance within the client’s roles, contexts, and environments (AOTA, 2014).
 Occupational Therapists focus on improving performance in all areas of occupation to facilitate health and promote growth, change, and/or adaptation.
-The ultimate goal of this focus is meaningful occupation that supports survival, self-actualization, occupational balance, and quality of life (AOTA, 2008).
+The ultimate goal of this focus is the achievement of health, well-being, and participation in life through engagement in occupation (AOTA, 2014).
 We envision that effective intervention delivered through meaningful occupations must take into account multiple levels of functioning, as reflected by the models of rehabilitation science cited above.
 This document reflects the philosophical foundation of our professional occupational therapy program, which serves as the basis for our current curriculum design.

 A View of Humanity

-The professional program fosters culturally sensitive and evidence based clinical competence by actively engaging the learner in a collaborative process (student, client and educator) that builds on prior knowledge and experience and integrates professional academic knowledge, experiential learning, clinical reasoning, and self-reflection.
-The program facilitates integration of philosophical and theoretical knowledge, values, beliefs, ethics, and technical skills for broad application to practice in order to improve human participation and quality of life (Hinojosa, 2006).
-The professional program promotes life long learning, collaboration and professional developmental to support continual contributions to critical inquiry in evidence-based practice.
+The professional program fosters culturally sensitive and evidence based clinical competence through the learner’s active engagement in a collaborative process (student, client and educator) that builds on prior knowledge and experience.
+Learners integrate professional development, academic knowledge, active learning, clinical reasoning, and self-reflection through experiences in and beyond the classroom (AOTA, 2015).
+The promotion of lifelong learning, collaboration and professional judgement supports continual contributions to critical inquiry in evidence-based practice.
+The program facilitates integration of philosophical, theoretical and practical knowledge, values, beliefs, ethics, and technical skills for broad application toward engagement in occupation to improve health, participation and quality of life.

 Moyers, P. A., & Dale, L. M. (2007).
 The guide to occupational therapy practice (2nd ed.).
 Bethesda, MD: AOTA Press.